playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

            +--->div
 ```

-Because the `helloThereMsg` template creates it's own view and the `testingMessage` template variable is defined, it is only able to accessable from within the `helloThereMsg` template.
-Because we're trying to reference it from the host view, it can't find the variable, is marked as `undefined` as a value, and does not render anything (as that's the default behavior of passing `undefined` to `ngTemplateOutlet`)
+Because the `helloThereMsg` template creates its own view and the `testingMessage` template variable is defined, it is only able to accessible, it can't find the variable, is marked as `undefined` as a value, and does not render anything (as that's the default behavior of passing `undefined` to `ngTemplateOutlet`)

 In order to fix this behavior, we'd need to move the second `ng-template` into the `helloThereMsg` template view